-Alcoholism is a disease that not only affects the health and well-being of the person addicted, it can also affect everyone close to that person.
-Breaking the cycle of alcohol abuse can be difficult, and in many instances, can feel impossible.
-However, FDA-approved medication for alcohol abuse can be used in conjunction with counseling with effective results.
+Alcoholism is a disease that not only affects the health and well-being of the person addicted, it affects everyone close to that person.
+Breaking the cycle of alcohol addiction can be difficult, and in many instances, can feel impossible.
+However, FDA-approved medications for the treatment of alcoholism can be used in conjunction with counseling with effective results.
 What follows is a summary of some of the medications used to combat alcohol use disorder.

 Antabuse has been available for over 50 years, making it the oldest drug of its kind on the market.
 It works by affecting the body’s ability to absorb alcohol.
 This allows the build-up of acetaldehyde which means that even ingestion of a small amount of alcohol will cause unwanted side effects including flushing, palpitations, and extreme nausea.
 Antabuse doesn’t take away the craving for alcohol but will help a person to stop drinking before unpleasant side effects result.
-If you have a difficult time controlling your drinking in social situations, this medication can assist you in knowing when to stop drinking, making it a very effective drug.
+This medication is often a last resort and many alternatives exist.

-People who suffer from alcohol use disorder typically like to drink because of the feeling they get from it, and therefore, they crave more and more of it.
-Naltrexone is a medication for alcohol abuse that helps to take away the pleasure received from drinking and also the craving for alcohol.
+Drinking alcohol produces good feelings due to the dopamine high.
+Those who drink chase this feeling and therefore, they drink more and more to “get the feeling”.
+Naltrexone is a medication for alcoholism that takes away the pleasure received from drinking and also the craving for alcohol.
 It does so by blocking the release of endorphins which are proteins in the body that elevate mood.
-This medication can be taken once daily in the form of a pill or a once a month injection.
-People are more likely to stick with this medication because of the convenience getting the injection one time a month.
+This medication can injected once a month which is convenient for patients and can improve outcomes.

 Campral aids with alcohol use disorder in that it minimizes withdrawal side effects when a person doesn’t drink for long periods of time.
 Some of the side effects this medication combats include restlessness, negative mood changes, and insomnia.
 Campral interferes with the chemical messenger systems in the brain.
 It is administered by mouth three times daily.

 Detoxification can be dangerous.
-It can cause a person to have violent seizures.
+A person can have violent seizures.
 Topamax is FDA-approved to treat seizures associated with detoxification.
 It is not intended to treat alcoholism and is similar to Campral in how it works.
 It may help reduce the effects of going without alcohol for a long time period, but it will not take away the desire to drink or the pleasurable effects experienced with drinking alcohol.